Choosing an Implementation

 Scenario 2: Rule Author

-Recommended: Java for compilation + Go for testing
+Recommended: Go CLI for compilation and testing

 1. Write rules in Excel